spemer/spemer_portfolio/README.md

 ### Hyouk Seo
-(A.K.A __Spemer__) is a Graphic Designer, Web & Mobile __UI/UX Designer__, Web Publisher and Music Producer.
-Majored in Visual Design in Incheon National University.
-Deeply Interested in Mobile UX/UI Design, Web Publishing and Web Design.
-Born in S.Korea, Based in Incheon.
-Music Producer in Nine Cinema Productions.
-Always enjoy making an effort to enhance ability of design trends, technologies and skills with active researches. __[Google me][googleme]__ 😎
+I am detail-oriented __Digital product designer__, graphic designer, web publisher with passion and also known as music producer(a.k.a Spemer).
+Based in Seoul, South Korea.
+Major in __Visual Design__, minor in __Computer Science__ in Incheon National University.
+Deeply interested in mobile UX/UI Design, web publishing and web design.
+Always enjoy making an effort to enhance ability of design trends, technologies and skills with active researches.
+Currently seeking for an __internship opportunity__ in 2018. __Let's design for people better!__ 😎

 Visit __[My Website][spemer]__ for more details!